jkvetina/OPY/README.md

 Export all tables (or other object types - PACKAGE, VIEW...) python export.py -n PROJECT -t TABLE

-Export all tables changed today python export.py -n PROJECT -t TABLE -r 1
+Export all tables changed today and show each table name python export.py -n PROJECT -t TABLE -r 1 -v

+Export data from all tables listed in data/ as CSV files python export.py -n PROJECT -r 0 -csv

-Export data from all tables listed in data/ as CSV files python export.py -n PROJECT -csv
+Export data from all tables listed in data/ as CSV files and show more details python export.py -n PROJECT -r 0 -csv -v

 Export all database objects and APEX application 100 python export.py -n PROJECT -a 100